 What is sclerotherapy?

-Sclerotherapy is a minimally invasive procedure done by your healthcare provider to treat uncomplicated spider veins and uncomplicated reticular veins.
-The treatment involves the injection of a solution into the affected veins.
+Sclerotherapy is a minimally invasive procedure administered by your healthcare provider to treat uncomplicated spider veins and uncomplicated reticular veins.
+The treatment involves the injection of a solution into affected veins.

 What are spider veins?